afishhhhh/YUSegment/README.md

 ### Scrolling Enabled

 YUSegment don't have property look like `scrollEnabled`, you just need to set the width of each segment(`segmentWidth`).
-This property causes the segmented control scroll horizontally.
+This property will make the segmented control scroll horizontally.

 ## New Features